Naggi-Goishi/Naggi-Goishi.github.io/_posts/2016-12-12-SiemaRails.md

 ## Siema, Super Light Carousel(English)

-I have found a beautiful and lovely library written in Javascript,<br>
+I have found a beautiful and lovely library written,<br>
 which is super light and written in pure Javascript.
 Beautiful...<br>
 The library have been built by [Pawel Grzybek](https://github.com/pawelgrzybek) recently, so there was no rails integration for it.<br>
 I, who wanted to make a gem, built [siema-raisl](https://github.com/Naggi-Goishi/siema-rails) quickly and [PR](https://github.com/pawelgrzybek/siema/pull/7) that I want [siema](https://pawelgrzybek.com/siema/) to introduce it.<br>(2ed photo)